 The only authorized screening program in California with access to finger print records for California Department of Justice and the FBI.

-California Department of Consumer Affairs information with links for reporting elder abuse, contacting the LTC Ombudsman office, and researching nursing home licensing.
+California Department of Business Oversight has information with links for reporting elder abuse, contacting the LTC Ombudsman office, and researching nursing home licensing.

 An organization that works to prevent financial abuse of elders and dependent adults.

 This fact sheet was prepared by Family Caregiver Alliance. ©2013 Family Caregiver Alliance.
 All rights reserved,